pypose/pypose/README.md

 - [`LevenbergMarquardt`](https://pypose.org/docs/main/generated/pypose.optim.LevenbergMarquardt/)
 - ......

-##### Efficiency-based design

-- We support parallel computing for Jacobian of LieTensor.
+##### PyPose is highly efficient and we support parallel computing for Jacobian of LieTensor.

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/8695500/193468407-acbadb86-15d9-45d3-b7ef-864db744df38.png">

 Efficiency comparison of Lie group operations on CPU and GPU (we take Theseus performance as 1×).

-More information about efficiency comparison goes to the paper.
+More information about efficiency comparison goes to the [paper](https://arxiv.org/abs/2209.15428).

 ## Getting Started